 You can schedule a recording to start at a specified time.
+(Scheduled Start Time uses Time of Day, not LTC or VITC.)
 To schedule a start time for a clip to play, see "Scheduling a clip to play" on page 80.